risingwavelabs/awesome-stream-processing/02-bring-analytics-closer-to-odb/002-query-through-risingwave.md

 ## Create an index

-Querying from a growing materialized view can get slower over time.
-To accelerate the query, create an index on the column being queried from.
+Querying from a growing materialized view gets slower as the volume of data grows.
+To accelerate the query, create an index on the column you want to query on.

 Continuing with the `users` table described in [Create materialized views to offload predefined analytics](/02-bring-analytics-closer-to-odb/001-create-mv-offload-analytics.md), you can build an index on the `age` column.
 This will speed up the query of fetching a user by their age.